Development and application of a hybrid MHD-kinetic model in JOREK: Energetic Particle model in JOREK

 where

 is the pressure tensor of the EPs calculated from the EP distribution function $f_h$. $\rho$ is the bulk fluid mass density, $\vb{V}$ is the bulk fluid velocity and $p$ the bulk fluid pressure. $\vb{J}_t$ is the total current carried by the bulk plasma and EPs, and $\vb{B}$ the magnetic field.
 In the latter equation, $m_h$ is the EP mass and $\vb{v}$ the velocity coordinate of the distribution function $f_h$.
 The symbol $\perp$ denotes the component perpendicular to the magnetic field.
+The current coupling scheme has been implemented as well, see Ref. \onlinecite{dvornova2021hybrid}, but was too noisy to obtain useful results.
 In a previous simplified implementation\cite{dvornova2021hybrid}, only scalar pressure was considered.
-In the rest of this work the full tensor is simplified to
+Although the full tensor was implemented, it proved to be unstable and noisy, such that for practical purposes the full tensor is in the rest of this work simplified to

 with

 This tensor is calculated using equation \eqref{eq:fullf} as